cnarruda/grind-be-gone/README.md

 - Added option to choose outcome when using Brain Brine and Eaters' nectar injector.

+- Always get the Drop of Nectar cooking bonus.

 - When buying mutations, shows the entire list of possible mutations available to the character.

-- Made possible to change Z level result behaviour of Space Time Vortexes via the mod file 'BetterZLevelTeleportation.cs'.
-To do so, manipulate the 'statRandomLow' and 'statRandomHigh' variables (default values are set).
+- Made possible to change Z level result behaviour of Space Time Vortexes via the mod file 'BetterZLevelTeleportation.cs' by manipulating the 'statRandomLow' and 'statRandomHigh' variables (default values are set).

 # *Installation*